Code-Institute-Submissions/MS1-infinity-gym/README.md

 The footer information will be the same as the homepage.
 These have all been tested individually on each page and all work.

-I've als put my testing in a pdf [Click here](assets/documents/testing.pdf)
+I've als put my testing in a pdf file [Click here](assets/documents/testing.pdf)

 ## Deployment
 ---